rstojnic/lazydata/README.md

 # download everything used in this script
 $ lazydata pull my_script.py

-# download everything added in this git commit
-$ lazydata pull 653ca451

-# download everything stored in the current directory
+# download everything stored in the current directory and subdirectories
 $ lazydata pull .

 # download the latest version of all files previous downloaded